The Number One HR Solution on Salesforce

 If you can, give the applicant a deadline, especially if you know when you will be holding interviews.
 This will help them plan their other applications and interviews accordingly.

 Organizations set the stage for what job searchers should expect to see during the remainder of the recruiting process, even at this early stage.
 Even if the candidate is not the right fit for this particular position, they may know someone else who could be or may apply again in the future.
+You always want to ensure that all candidates are left with a good impression of your company and your hiring process.

 You should send out job rejection letters as soon as possible, but not too quickly.
 Avoid issuing rejections on the same day they are received, as this may raise the suspicion that not enough time was spent assessing the applications.